Published: 2nd March 2021

 Stress is inevitable during the exam period, and it may, in some cases, negatively affect performance.
 No one likes to experience this and we have all certainly faced it before.
 I strongly believe that doing some sport or routine physical activities can help overcome stress during these periods.
 Frequent movement at home or outside will boost your productivity, help you to focus on your main goals and be motivated to continue studying.

 It may happen that at some point you feel unable to mentally cope and need some guidance and expert assistance.
-TU Darmstadt provides students with this opportunity free of charge to aaccess confidential services through the Central Student Advisory (ZSB) and Psychotherapeutische Beratungsstelle (Psychological Counselling Services) at Studierendenwerk.
+TU Darmstadt provides students with this opportunity free of charge to a and access confidential services through the Central Student Advisory (ZSB) at Studierendenwerk.
+Psychotherapeutische Beratungsstelle (Psychological Counselling Services)

-In addition to all these services, International Student Services (ISS)provide support for almost every topic that, as an International student myself, I felt I needed assistance with, especially when I encountered various problems during my studies.
+In addition to all these services, provide support for almost every topic that, as an International student myself, I felt I needed assistance with, especially when I encountered various problems during my studies.
 The team will be happy to help you with non-academic topics or tell you who to contact, no matter what question you have.
 Various appointments are offered on their website.
 You can come to the digital counter every day from Monday to Friday and ask questions, or you can register for a consultation hour in which you will receive individual and detailed advice.
-Alternatively, you can take a look at the website for the University Didactic Centre (Hochschuldidaktische Arbeitsstelle).
-There you will also find helpful tips and workshops on stress management and learning techniques.
+Alternatively, you can take a look at the International Student Services (ISS).
+There you will also find helpful tips and workshops on stress management and learning techniques. website for the University Didactic Centre (Hochschuldidaktische Arbeitsstelle)

 Find support here!

 - SchreibCenter am Sprachenzentrum (Writing Centre at Language Centre)

 - Universitäts- und Landesbibliothek Darmstadt (University and State Library)

 - Central Student Advisory (ZSB)

 - Psychotherapeutische Beratungsstelle (Psychological Counselling Services)